 - Permanent water mosquitoes − Permanent water mosquitoes lay their eggs directly on the water surface − either singly or in rafts.
 Populations of these grow as the season progresses in relation to the availability of breeding habitat, water, favorable weather conditions and food.
 Overwintering takes place as adults in protected areas of buildings, caves, etc., or in the larval form, depending on the species.
 Many of the species in this group do not venture far from their breeding sites.

 We have approximately 50 species of mosquitoes in Missouri.
 Among these, the life span ranges from less than a week to several months.
 Among all mosquitoes, it is only the female which "bites," and she does this when she needs to obtain the blood meal required to lay viable eggs.

 All mosquitoes begin life as eggs.
 Under proper conditions, the egg hatches in 2 or 3 days into a larva, which is aquatic, but must breathe air.
 The larval stage lasts from 4 to 10 days, depending on species and air temperature.
 After the larval stage, it becomes a pupa, and the pupal stage lasts another day or two.
 After this, a winged adult emerges.

 Mosquitoes can breed in very small areas of water, including tin cans, old tires, drain troughs, household trash, rain pools and puddles − anywhere that still water can be expected to last for 10 days or longer.
 Large and deep bodies of water are usually not good mosquito breeding areas because of the presence of natural predators (fish, tadpoles) and the action of waves.
 Mosquito larvae cannot survive without still water or protection by emergent vegetation.

-For more information, please view the following handbook - “A Synopsis of the Mosquitoes of Missouri and Their Importance From a Health Perspective” (PDF).
+For more information on local mosquitoes, please view the following handbook - “A Synopsis of the Mosquitoes of Missouri and Their Importance From a Health Perspective” (PDF).